Sandra Cisneros: Bilingualism

-Cisneros often incorporates Spanish into her English writing, using Spanish instead of English where she feels that Spanish better conveys the meaning or improves the rhythm of the passage.
-However, where possible she constructs sentences so that non-Spanish speakers can infer the meaning of Spanish words from their context.
+Cisneros often incorporates Spanish into her English writing, using Spanish where she feels that it better conveys the meaning or improves the rhythm of the passage.
+However, where possible, she constructs sentences so non-Spanish speakers can infer the meaning of Spanish words from their context.
 In Woman Hollering Creek and Other Stories Cisneros writes: "La Gritona.
 Such a funny name for such a lovely arroyo.
 But that's what they called the creek that ran behind the house."
 Even if the English-speaking reader does not initially know that arroyo means creek, Cisneros soon translates it in a way that does not interrupt the flow of the text.
 She enjoys manipulating the two languages, creating new expressions in English by literally translating Spanish phrases.
-In the same book Cisneros writes: "And at the next full moon, I gave light, Tía Chucha holding up our handsome, strong-lunged boy."
+In the same book, Cisneros writes: "And at the next full moon, I gave light, Tía Chucha holding up our handsome, strong-lunged boy."
 Previous sentences inform the reader that a baby is being born, but only a Spanish speaker will notice that "I gave light" is a literal translation of the Spanish "dí a luz" which means "I gave birth."
 Cisneros joins other Hispanic-American US writers such as Gloria Anzaldúa, Piri Thomas, Giannina Braschi, Gustavo Pérez Firmat, and Junot Díaz, who create playful linguistic hybrids of Spanish and English.
-Cisneros noted on this process: "All of a sudden something happens to the English, something really new is happening, a new spice is added to the English language."
+Cisneros noted on this process: "All of a sudden, something happens to the English, something really new is happening, a new spice is added to the English language."
 Spanish always has a role in Cisneros's work, even when she writes in English.
 As she discovered, after writing The House on Mango Street primarily in English, "the syntax, the sensibility, the diminutives, the way of looking at inanimate objects" were all characteristic of Spanish.
 For Cisneros, Spanish brings to her work not only colorful expressions, but also a distinctive rhythm and attitude.